Companion Care Outcomes in Englishtown, NJ

 - Conversations, card games, or watching a favorite TV show together

-- Light meal prep and reminders to drink water
+- Light meal preparation and reminders to drink water

 - Short walks, as appropriate, or enjoying fresh air on the patio